DataSnowman/adbfundamentalsws/README.md

 ![import](https://raw.githubusercontent.com/datasnowman/adbfundamentalsws/main/images/import.png)

-Click on browse and navigate to where you cloned or downloaded the zip of the repo and select the users.dbc file and click open
+Click on browse and navigate to where you cloned or downloaded the zip of the repo and select the dataengineering.dbc file and click Open

 ![usersdbc](https://raw.githubusercontent.com/datasnowman/adbfundamentalsws/main/images/usersdbc.png)